-Its simplicity and low cost (almost zero cost), has made it hugely popular among the Vietnamese.
+Its simplicity and low cost (almost zero cost), have made it hugely popular among the Vietnamese.
 Also, the Vietnamese had carried this therapy and tradition with them when they traveled to other parts of the world.
 That is how Cao Gio gained interest and popularity in the USA and Europe.

 Essentially Cao Gio is therapy under the TVM (Traditional Vietnamese Medicine).
 Like Traditional Chinese medicine, Traditional Vietnamese Medicine also has ancient ethnic medical practices and procedures as a part of it.
 Many believe that TVM evolved out of TCM.
 That may be right, considering that the Chinese civilization is much older than most of the cultures of the world.

-Some practitioners of Cao Gio use inverted soup spoons instead of coins as the scraping tool.
+Some practitioners of Cao Gio use inverted soup spoons instead of coins as a scraping tool.
 The soup spoon has a better hold and grip and is easy to move relative to the currency coin.

-For areas like shoulder and neck where precise movement control is necessary to make the right stroke, the spoon is a better tool.
+For areas like the shoulder and neck where precise movement control is necessary to make the right stroke, the spoon is a better tool.
 Holding the coin pinched between the fingers for too long may be painful and inconvenient, and the alternative is a spoon.
 Since it is metallic, there is always a fear that the coin may cut the skin.
 However, with the spoon, this will not happen.

 Though the tool changes from coin to a spoon but the therapeutic process remains absolutely the same.
 The therapy, as well as its benefits, stay the same.

-The idea behind using day to day, easy to find objects as tools of massage is to ensure unhindered administration of therapy and not to depend on any specialized tools.
+The idea behind using day-to-day, easy-to-find objects as tools of massage is to ensure unhindered administration of therapy and not to depend on any specialized tools.

 As often said that the Human body design is such to take care of itself.
 All that is needed to keep it fit and efficient is already there in the body.
-The ancient therapies have based on the simple fact that we just need to initiate or trigger those curative properties of the body.
-And most of the disorder can be cured.
+The ancient therapies have been based on the simple fact that we just need to initiate or trigger those curative properties of the body.
+And most of the disorders can be cured.
 Cao Gio is one of the ways to trigger the self-curative feature of the body.